dzuk-mutant/blockchain/list/list.md

 # The New List

-This new list breaks off the instances of abuse, hate, etc. that an instance may into it's own file, making for much more convenient browsing.
+This new list breaks off the instances of abuse, hate, etc. that an instance may into it's own file, making for much more convenient browsing (and making it much easier for me to update).

 Eventually, the goal is to get most instances their own file, and content will be built up as time goes on.